bhernley/Final_Project/README.md

 # Final Project - Diabetes Factors
+## Data Source Details: Selected due to data integrity and analysis behind what can cause or be a factor in having diabetes.
+Diabetes dataset pulled from online data source Kaggle.
+This dataset highlights a certain amount of the population and their health information revolving around whether or not they have diabetes.
 ## Question to be answered:
 What correlations can be made by age group w/different factors identified (i.e. hypertension, bmi, heart disease, smoking history, etc.)?
 ## Links: